FabianC1/SoloFit/README.md

 **“From E-Class to S-Class.”**

-SoloFit is a mobile workout app built with React Native, Firebase, and smartwatch integration—designed for those who train like it’s a solo leveling quest.
+SoloFit is a cross-platform mobile workout app built with React Native, Firebase, and smartwatch integration—designed for those who train like it’s a solo leveling quest.

 No equipment.
 No excuses.
 Just you vs. yesterday.